 ca.pem- This should have exactly one certificate, and that should be the root certificate authority for the whole chain.

 cert.pem- This should have the actual certificate for UCP, and all its intermediate certificates.
-The actual certificate should be at the top.
+The server certificate should be at the top.
 The next certificate should be the next certificate in the chain.
 The last certificate should be signed by the root certificate that appears in

 key.pem*- This should have only the private key file and nothing else.